User Tools

 reboot

-Verify DNS is working correcly.
+Verify DNS is working correctly.

 host -t SRV _ldap._tcp.mad.caponato.es.